 - Strawberry Chia Pudding tastes like dessert, but it's full of healthy fiber so it's a great way to start the day!

 - If you need to a fuel up during the work commute, keto breakfast cookies are perfect for the road.

 Cinnamon Keto Crepes

-- Place a skillet on the stove over medium heat.
+- Heat lightly greased skillet on the stove over medium heat.

 - Combine the granulated sugar substitute with the remaining ½ teaspoon of cinnamon and mix to combine.

-- Sprinkle the cinnamon sugar mixture over the crepes and serve.
+- Drizzle with melted butter and sprinkle the cinnamon sugar mixture over the crepes and serve.

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.